dsleo/dsleo.github.io/_posts/2026-01-12-the-adjoint.md

   <figcaption>Dataiku Platform</figcaption>
 </figure>

 My role there was to turn projects with significant scientific uncertainty but clear business potential into actionable product features.
-The first initiative focused on optimizing data labeling—primarily through active learning (through active learning [cardinal](https://github.com/dataiku-research/cardinal) mainly) while the last revolved around [causal inference](https://dsleo.github.io/causal/2023/05/11/causal-metrics.html).
+The first initiative focused on optimizing data labeling (through active learning [cardinal](https://github.com/dataiku-research/cardinal) mainly) while the last revolved around [causal inference](https://dsleo.github.io/causal/2023/05/11/causal-metrics.html).

 In retrospect, this placed me at the perfect intersection: a deep understanding of, and empathy for, mathematicians on the one hand, and hands-on experience building software products on the other.